tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理服务/重启服务_intl_en.md

 ## Directions

 1. Log in to the [EMR console](https://console.cloud.tencent.com/emr) and click the **ID/Name** of the target cluster in the cluster list to enter the cluster details page.
-2. In **Cluster Service**, select **Operation** > **Restart Service** on the target component block.
-Or, select **Operation** > **Role Management**, select the target service role, and click **Restart Service**.
+2. To restart the entire component, select **Operation** > **Restart Service** on the target component block of the **Cluster Service** page, or go to the component details page and select **More** > **Restart All Services** in the top-right corner.
+To restart a role instance, select **Operation** > **Role Management** on the target component block of the **Cluster Service** page, select the target service role, and click **Restart Service**.
- - When restarting a service on the component block, you need to select the service role to be restarted, restart method, rolling restart switch status, and failure handling policy.
+ - When restarting a service on the component block or component details page, you need to select the target service role, restart method, rolling restart switch status, and failure handling policy.
+If you set **Service Role** to **All**, the entire component will be restarted.
 ![](https://qcloudimg.tencent-cloud.cn/raw/410ac102072f0f7345152ba3fb6fb2b8.png)
  - When restarting the service on the **Role Management** page, you only need to select the restart method and failure handling policy.
 ![](https://qcloudimg.tencent-cloud.cn/raw/410ac102072f0f7345152ba3fb6fb2b8.png)
-3. The restart methods supported by service components are as follows:
+4. The restart methods supported by service components are as follows:
 <table>
    <tr>
       <th width=10%>Component</th>